outr/reactify/README.md

 This framework is intentionally meant to be a simplistic take on properties and functional reactive concepts.
 There are only four specific classes that really need be understood to take advantage of the framework:

-- Observable - As the name suggests it is a simple trait that fires values and may be observed by Observers.
+- Reactive - As the name suggests it is a simple trait that fires values that may be reacted to by `Reaction`s.
-- Channel - The most simplistic representation of an Observable, simply provides a public `:=` to fire events.
+- Channel - The most simplistic representation of a `Reactive`, simply provides a public `:=` to fire events.
 No state is maintained.
 - Val - Exactly as it is in Scala, this is a final variable.
 What is defined at construction is immutable.
-However, the contents of the value, if they are `Observable` may change the ultimate value of this, so it is is `Observable` itself and holds state.
+However, the contents of the value, if they are `Reactive` may change the ultimate value of this, so it is is `Reactive` itself and holds state.
 - Var - Similar to `Val` except it is mutable as it mixes in `Channel` to allow setting of the current value.

-`Val` and `Var` may hold formulas with `Observables`.
-These `Observables` are listened to when assigned so the wrapping `Val` or `Var` will also fire an appropriate event.
+`Val` and `Var` may hold formulas with `Reactive`s.
+These `Reactive`s are listened to when assigned so the wrapping `Val` or `Var` will also fire an appropriate event.
 This allows complex values to be built off of other variables.

 ## Using